samlmbrt/desktop-environment/README.md

 This is a simple prototype of a web-based desktop environment, which is written in React.
 Eventually, I would like to transform this into a cool personal page.

-You can try to prototype [here](https://slambert.dev).
+You can try to prototype [here](https://desktop-environment.vercel.app).

 ### Things left to do:

+- Remove browser stuff
+- Add text and icon attribution
 - Put window on top when icon clicked
-- Implement browser
 - Clean up calculator code (variable display size, logic)
 - Try to remove inline styles as much as possible
-- Implement movable desktop icons that opens the text editor or browser
-- Add desktop icon that opens the text editor, which will show a short bio
-- Add desktop icons that links my projects, which will open in the browser
-- Add attributions for icons, which were taken on icons9.com
 - Add the metadata stuff (favicon, images for link sharing, etc)
+- Recreate readme once completed